-My background is as an entrepreneur and distinctive voice within the beauty industry, having co-founded two companies, Doobop—an online beauty marketplace, and Georgia by Jodie Patterson—an all-natural line of skin care.
+Professionally, I’m a recognized entrepreneur and distinctive voice within the beauty industry, having co-founded two companies, Doobop—an online beauty marketplace catered to women of color—and Georgia by Jodie Patterson—an all-natural line of skin care.
 Both brands have garnered wide media attention over the years.
 “I’m just crazy about this new website,” said Oprah Winfrey when Doobop launched in 2014.
-The leading pop-culture site, Refinery29 wrote, “Doobop is genius and long overdue.”
-Beauty industry powerhouse Women’s Wear Daily listed Doobop as one of the top 10 new beauty brands designed for women of color and put us in the company of product line leaders like Lisa Price, founder of Carol’s Daughter, and Shea Moisture creator Richelou Dennis.
-My brands have been profiled in five issues of O Magazine, and we’ve appeared in almost every major mainstream publication, including the New York Times, Glamour, Vogue, Japanese Vogue, Teen Vogue, More, Essence, Ebony, Uptown, and Domino.
+My brands have appeared in almost every major mainstream publication, including the New York Times, Glamour, Vogue, Japanese Vogue, Teen Vogue, More, Essence, Ebony, Uptown, and Domino.
 In 2014, Cosmopolitan awarded me Beauty Skin Expert of the Year.

-Before entering the beauty industry, I served as Director of PR for fashion designer Zac Posen, where I oversaw all press outreach, public appearances, speech writing, and Fashion Week management for the designer.
+Before entering the beauty industry, I served as Director of PR for fashion designer Zac Posen, where I oversaw press outreach, public appearances, speech writing, and Fashion Week management for the designer.
 For a number of years, I ran my own boutique PR agency, working closely with formidable brands like Nike, Virgin Records, Sean John, and Lincoln Center.
-I’m also a co-owner of the acclaimed Joe’s Pub at the Public Theater and helped develop the marketing and promotion strategy for its groundbreaking launch.
+I’m also the co-owner of the acclaimed Joe’s Pub at the Public Theater and helped develop the marketing and promotion strategy for its groundbreaking launch.